matestack/matestack-ui-core/docs/guides/200-basic_building_blocks/README.md

 We recommend defining the expected hash parameter for `action` components in a method, because they can get quite large.

-Read more about the [transition component](/docs/api/100-components/action.md).
+Read more about the [action component](/docs/api/100-components/action.md).

 **forms**

-Read more about the [transition component](/docs/api/100-components/forms.md).
+Read more about the [forms component](/docs/api/100-components/forms.md).

 **async**

-Read more about the [transition component](/docs/api/100-components/async.md).
+Read more about the [async component](/docs/api/100-components/async.md).

 **isolated**

-Read more about the [transition component](/docs/api/100-components/isolated.md).
+Read more about the [isolated component](/docs/api/100-components/isolated.md).

 **collection**

-Read more about the [transition component](/docs/api/100-components/collection.md).
+Read more about the [collection component](/docs/api/100-components/collection.md).